 The Railway Labor Act, in Section 3, First, subsection (i), confers upon the National Railroad Adjustment Board the power to hear and determine disputes growing out of "grievances or out of the interpretation or application of agreements concerning rates of pay, rules or working conditions."
 The National Railroad Adjustment Board is empowered only to decide the said dispute in accordance with the Agreement between the parties to it.
-To grant the claim of the Employes in this case would require the Board to disregared the Agreement between the parties hereto and impose upon the Carrier conditions of employment and obligations with reference thereto not agreed upon by the parties to this dispute.
+To grant the claim of the Employes in this case would require the Board to disregared ditions of employment and obligations with reference thereto not agreed upon type the parties to this dispute.
 The Board has no jurisdiction or authority to take any such action.